Wizard Arena™ Rules and Tutorial Video

 Taking a Stand

-If your Power Level is below 12 but you’re satisfied, you may take a Stand.
-Turn your last Power card diagonally to mark your Stand.
-You may still cast spells, then declare “Stand” to end your Power Up Phase.
+If your Power Level is below 12 and you are satisfied with your position, you may Take a Stand.
+Turn your last Power card diagonally to mark it.
+Your Power Up Phase ends when you declare “Stand.”

 Critical Hits

-If your Power Level is exactly 12, you score a Critical Hit—all other players immediately take 1 point of Critical Hit Damage, which can be taken by discarding a spell from either your hand or your spell deck.
-Fan out your cards to show the result.
-A player can only have 1 Critical Hit per round.
+If your Power Level is exactly 12, you immediately score a Critical Hit.
+All other players take 1 point of Critical Hit damage, which may be taken from their hand or from the top of their Spell Deck.
+Each player may only score one Critical Hit per Round.

 Overcharging

-If your Power Level exceeds 12, you have Overcharged and will take 4 points of damage at the end of the Round, unless you can cast a spell that lowers your Power Level before your turn ends.
-Turn the last card you drew sideways to show you’ve Overcharged and ended your Power Up Phase.
+If your Power Level exceeds 12, you Overcharge.
+Turn the last card you drew sideways to show this.
+You will take 4 damage at the end of the Round unless you can immediately cast a Spell that lowers your Power Level before your turn ends.
+Turn your last card 90 degrees to show that you've Overcharged and are out of the round.

 Modifier Cards